erictaur/dotfiles/gcp/README.md

 yes | gcloud compute disks delete gha-runner-coordinator---boot-disk --zone=us-west1-a
 ```

-Issue 3:
+### Issue 3:

-How to fill in the following VM specs?
+How do we fill in the following VM specs?

 ```
 {
   "gcp": {